 Although seemingly innocent, don't be deceived.
 JW's are on the extreme side of extreme.
 The claim that they're 'politically neutral' is a smoke screen.
 They want to grow, prosper, and spread their extreme ideology without being hindered so they hide and bend the truth like all extreme religious cults do.
 Critics say any religion that commands with the authority of God and intimidates members to obey without question is an extreme religion.

-1. Because JW's want to recruit their neighbors before Jehovah destroys nonbelievers at Armageddon, most are sincerely nice, friendly people (as long as you don't say anything negative about JW.ORG).
+1. Because JW's want to recruit their neighbors before Jehovah destroys nonbelievers at Armageddon, most are sincerely nice, friendly people (as long as you don't say anything negative about the organization).
 If you do, JW's are told it's 'God's command' to hate and shun you.

 2. JW's are taught to obey the laws of their country but when there's a conflict, their primary loyalty and allegiance is God's government led by the Governing Body of Jehovah's Witnesses.